ncsa/MayomicsVC/README.md

 # Variant Calling Workflow

-The workflow has multiple components, each implemented as higher-level modules.For example, in BAM cleaning we have two modules: Alignment and Realignment/Recalibration.Each module consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the detailed workflow architecture below), such as alignment against a reference or deduplication of aligned BAMs.These tasks are written as .wdl scripts and is displayed below in the detailed workflow architecture:
+The workflow has multiple components, each implemented as higher-level modules.
+For example, in BAM cleaning we have two modules: Alignment and Realignment/Recalibration.
+Each module consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps (green boxes in the detailed workflow architecture below), such as alignment against a reference or deduplication of aligned BAMs.
+These tasks are written as .wdl scripts and are displayed below in the detailed workflow architecture:

 <img src="https://user-images.githubusercontent.com/43070131/52230023-fa7b8c00-287b-11e9-82d1-2dd6146a1f3b.PNG" alt="Detailed Workflow Architecture" width="800">